breecummins/NetworkPerturbations/README.md

 If makeperturbations == true, the following are required except where noted:

-    nodefile            =   OPTIONAL: path to file containing the names of nodes to add, one line per name;
-                            or empty string "" or missing keyword if no such file exists

-    edgefile            =   OPTIONAL: path to file containing named edges to add, one per line, in the form TARGET_NODE = TYPE_REG(SOURCE_NODE),
-                            where TYPE_REG  is a (activation) or r (repression);
-                            or empty string "" or missing keyword if no such file exists

     add_anon_nodes      =   true or false (must be lowercase, no quotes) to add unnamed nodes to the perturbed networks

     swap_edge_reg       =   true or false (must be lowercase, no quotes) to allow the sign of regulation to be swapped